ryjen/ryjen.github.io/content/post/poems/when-things-go-wrong.md

 ---

-You cannot be
+You cannot be what you want,

-What you want,

 To make it happen.